AbiralShakya/Diffusion_Topo/README.txt

 Goals of research (3 - fold):
     1. ML based magnetic and TI classifier
-    2. novel RL-based cyrstal graph strucutre generative modelling for TI
+    2. novel RL-based crystal graph structure generative modelling for TI
     3. Mech Interp for such generative models and generalizing interp methodology to other vanilla inverse design algos for materials discovery

 -Abiral Shakya, 04.04.2025